Revealing CNN Architectures via Side-Channel Analysis in Dataflow-based Inference Accelerators: Threat Model and Problem Formulation

 Our threat model also assumes that the adversary knows the accelerator architecture (number of PE arrays, number of PEs in an array, and the bandwidth of interconnects for each data type) as well as the dataflow mapping of each accelerator described in Section~\ref{subsec:dataflow-based DNN accelerators}.
+Typically, these basic architecture details are readily accessible for open-source or standard data-flow accelerators~\cite{du2015shidiannao,moons201714,chen2016eyeriss}.
 We also assume the adversary knows the \textit{ifmap} parameters ($X,Y,C$) of the first layer.
+Similar assumption is made in ~\cite{hua2018reverse} because adversary can control inputs to the accelerator.
 In the layer-by-layer recovery of CNN, knowing the previous layer \textit{ofmap} parameters can be directly used as \textit{ifmap} parameters for the next layer.
 In other words, knowing the \textit{ifmap} parameters of the first layer and recovering the parameters of that layer indirectly finds the \textit{ifmap} parameters of the second layer.
 The proposed attack is passive, where the adversary can only snoop on the side-channel information but cannot alter dataflow mapping or data communication inside the accelerator.
 Furthermore, the adversary does not need to know the training or testing data of the CNN model.